The ultimate drag-and-drop LVGL editor & GUI builder.

 LVGL Editor Comparison

 LVGL is the most popular open-source graphics library for embedded displays.
 Choosing the right visual editor for LVGL can significantly impact your development speed and team workflow.
-This page compares three LVGL editors — PicoPixel (browser-based, collaborative), SquareLine Studio (established desktop editor), and EEZ Studio (free, open-source desktop editor with visual flow programming) — across features, pricing, and workflow.
-For a deeper look at PicoPixel specifically, see our full feature list or the ESP32 integration guide.
+This page compares three LVGL editors: PicoPixel (browser-based, collaborative), SquareLine Studio (established desktop editor), and EEZ Studio (free, open-source desktop editor with visual flow programming), across features, pricing, and workflow.
+For a deeper look at PicoPixel specifically, see our full feature list, the ESP32 integration guide, community templates, or the animated pets library.

 Side-by-Side Feature Comparison